Tranche-001/Termo/readme.md

+** For those from MOOC DOCKER course, this is wordle but in portuguese.

 ## 1. O Codle:

 O **Codle** é uma releitura do clássico jogo de palavras “Termo”/“Wordle”, em que o usuário tenta adivinhar uma palavra de 5 letras em até 6 tentativas.